markusressel/ESPHome-Analog-Clock/README.md

 * Customize the fields in the `substitutions` part at the top
 * Deploy and enjoy!

+## Watchface

+The provided [Watchface.svg](Watchface.svg) perfectly fits on the 60 LED NeoPixel ring.
+You can print this, cut it out and simply glue/tape it to the ring to create the look visible in the video above.

 # Contributing

 GitHub is for social coding: if you want to write code, I encourage contributions through pull requests from forks